fsdrw08/WinOS-Deploy-As-Code/README.md

 # Get started:
 Prerequest: portable usb drive (at least 8G+, 32G is recommanded) with no data keep.
+1. Plugin the portable usb drive
-1. Install ventoy by scoop
+2. Install ventoy by scoop
    ```
    scoop install ventoy
    ```